-The constitution provides for the freedom to practice or change religion and proselytize, for the individual and community.
+The constitution provides for freedom of thought and of religion.
+This includes the freedom for individuals to change religion or belief and to worship, teach, practice, and observe one’s religion in public or in private, either alone or with others.
 It also provides for the freedom to establish noncompulsory religious instruction.
 These provisions may be restricted by laws “reasonably required” to protect the rights of others, for defense, or for public safety, order, morality, or health.

 All religious groups must register with the government.
 Religious groups are required to apply in writing to the Registrar of Companies for a certificate of registration.
 Religious groups and nongovernmental organizations may register as charitable organizations.
-For any group to register, the group must create an online account on the appropriate government website; the application fee of 1,250 Solomon Islands dollars (SBD) ($170) is waived for religious groups.
-Part of the application process requires a description of the group, a list of board members, and a constitution.
-The registrar issues a certificate when satisfied that the nature, extent, objectives, and circumstances of the applicant are noncommercial.
+For any group to register, the group must submit the required paperwork to the Registrar of Companies; the application fee of 1,250 Solomon Islands dollars (SBD) ($160) is waived for religious groups.
+Documentation required for the application process includes a description of the group, a list of board members, and a constitution that states how the group is governed and how members are chosen.
+The registrar issues a certificate when satisfied that the requirements have been met and that the nature, extent, objectives, and circumstances of the applicant are noncommercial.

 The country is not a party to the International Covenant on Civil and Political Rights.

-In April parliament passed a motion to direct the parliamentary constitutional review committee to explore the possibility of amending the preamble of the constitution to declare Solomon Islands a Christian country.
-As of the end of the year, the Constitutional Review Committee had not finalized a draft of the final changes but said the change would be meant to recognize Christianity as the main religion of the country without limiting religious freedom.
+As of the end of the year, the Constitutional Review Committee had not finalized a draft of constitutional changes to implement a 2017 parliamentary motion directing the committee to explore the possibility of amending the preamble of the constitution to declare Solomon Islands a Christian country.
+Committee representatives said the changes would recognize Christianity as the main religion of the country without limiting religious freedom.

 The government continued to interact with religious groups through the Ministry of Home Affairs.
-The ministry continued to characterize its role as maintaining a balance between constitutionally protected rights of religious freedom, free speech, and free expression and maintaining public order.
-The ministry also granted a small amount of funding to churches to carry out social programs.
-The maximum amount for these grants was SBD 15,000 ($2,000).
+The ministry characterized its role as maintaining a balance between constitutionally protected rights of religious freedom, free speech, and free expression and maintaining public order.
+The ministry also again granted a small amount of funding to churches to carry out social programs.
+The maximum amount of these grants was SBD 15,000 ($1,900).
 Some churches also received funding from local members of parliament through their constituent development funds.
-According to informal guidelines on how these funds should be allocated, no more than SBD 250,000 ($33,400) per year per district could be given to religious groups.
+According to informal guidelines on how constituent development funds should be allocated, no more than SBD 250,000 ($32,200) per year per district could be given to religious groups.
 Groups needed to apply directly to members of parliament to receive these funds.

-Religious groups continued to operate several schools and health services.
-The government continued to subsidize most of the schools administered by the Catholic Church, Anglican Church of Melanesia, United Church, South Seas Evangelical Church, and Seventh-day Adventist Church.
+Religious groups operated several schools and health services.
+The government subsidized most of the schools administered by the Catholic Church, Anglican Church of Melanesia, United Church, South Seas Evangelical Church, and Seventh-day Adventist Church.
 Subsidies were allocated proportionally based on the number of students at the schools and the size of the health centers.
 There were no reports of discrimination among groups in receiving these subsidies.

 Government oaths of office customarily continued to be taken on the Bible, but this was not a compulsory practice.